Greek baths: Locations

 Nemea and several other sites.
 Before the Hellenistic period, the majority of public baths were outside of the city’s walls.
 As baths became more accepted, their locations shifted from the outskirts to the inner parts of the city.
 Specifically, they would be built in very important and accessible areas.
-They can also be found in other countries: Alexandria, Egypt and Syracuse, Italy for example.
+They can also be found in other countries: Alexandria, Egypt and Gela, Italy for example.